zenUnicorn/zenUnicorn/README.md

 | StackAbuse      | Web technology                      | **Staff Technical writer** |

-If you have any feedback, please reach out to me via email.
+If you have any feedback, kindly reach out to me via email.

 ### Check out my pinned projects below 👇